ped-dyn-emp/PeTrack/docs/source/user_interface/visualization.md

 Trajectory visualizations are visualizations that show not only information about the current point, but also about the future and past trajectory.

 frames before/after actual position
-: These two spin-boxes allow to select how many frames into the future and past all different trajectory visualizations are supposed to draw.
+: These two spin-boxes allow to select how many frames into the future and past all different trajectory visualizations are supposed to be drawn.

   :::{image} images/frames_before_after.png
   :::